EDAA Health and Safety Rules

 Ensure hazardous items are stored in approved and suitable labelled containers and safely locked away.

-b) Pesticides and herbicides are deliberately made to be toxic and extreme care with their use and storage should be taken to avoid accidents.
+b) Pesticides and herbicides: these are deliberately made to be toxic, and extreme care with their use and storage should be taken to avoid accidents, place others at risk, or inadvertently contaminate other allotments and water sources.
 Only legal pesticides/herbicides should be used.
-Care needs to be taken in the use of pesticides/herbicides so as not to inadvertently contaminate other allotments, water sources, or place others at risk.

 5. Use of Equipment